LogicLorenzo/MCRT-cloud/README.md

-# Monte Carlo Ray Tracing Project
+# Monte Carlo Ray Tracing For a Collection of Spheres

 This project implements a Monte Carlo Ray Tracing algorithm that simulates the interaction of photons with a collection of spheres.
 The spheres' properties, including their coordinates and radii, are read from a text file.
 The project is designed to facilitate further development in interaction modeling, rotation matrices for orientational averaging, and parallel computing.